 Node.js

 Node.js is a cross-platform open-source JavaScript runtime environment.
 The framework can process asynchronous I / O with its event-based architecture.
-It works in the JavaScript runtime environment and therefore shows similar JAVA properties as threads, packages, and loops.
+It works in the JavaScript runtime environment and shows similar JAVA properties to threads, packages, and loops.

 Check Out our Tutorial on The complete Modern Amazon clone: Guide to Angular 5 And Node.Js